syncfusion-content/document-processing-docs/Document-Processing/Word/Conversions/Word-To-Image/NET/Overview-Word-To-image.md

 ---
-title: Convert Word to Image in .NET Word Library| DocIO | Syncfusion
+title: Overview of Word document to Image conversion | Syncfusion
-description: Learn how to convert a Word document to Image using the .NET  Word (DocIO) library without Microsoft Word or interop dependencies.
+description: Learn about Word document to Image conversion in the .NET Word (DocIO) library.
 platform: document-processing
 control: DocIO
 documentation: UG
 ---

 # Convert Word  to Image using Syncfusion Word (DocIO) library

 Syncfusion Word library (DocIO) allows you to convert Word document to Image within a few lines of code in .NET applications and also it does not require Adobe and Microsoft Word application to be installed in the machine.
 Using this, you can create an input Word document from scratch or load an existing Word document and then easily convert to Image.